 According to the magazine, one of Napoleon’s main schemes was the confiscation of property, similar to what had happened in France during the first years of the French Revolution.
 Based on this idea of property confiscation, they also asserted that assignats (French money) were being prepared and would allow the bearer to bid for confiscated property as soon as the French set foot on English soil.
 Moreover, when the assignats were offered, Englishmen would have to accept them “on pain of death.”
 Continue reading →

 The London Beer Flood occurred in the parish of St. Giles, London, England, at the Meux and Company Brewery.
 The brewery was located in central London on Tottenham Court Road.
 It sat in the middle of a squalid and tightly packed area of poor houses and tenements, known as the rookery.
-Established in the mid 1760s under the name of Horseshoe Brewery, the brewery passed through several owners.
-Eventually, however, in 1809, Henry Meux and his partners acquired it under the name of Henry Meux and Company.
+Established in the mid-1760s under the name of Horseshoe Brewery, the brewery passed through several owners, but, eventually, in 1809, Henry Meux and his partners acquired it under the name of Henry Meux and Company.
 Continue reading →

 On a slightly misty day on 16 October 1793 the Queen Marie Antoinette was guillotined.
 However, before it reached that point, there were a variety of plots to save the Queen.
 One plot to save Marie Antoinette is legendary and may or may not be true.
 It involves a home built in Maine in 1774 located on Jeremy Squam Island (now called Westport Island) but relocated one winter to the shores of Edgecomb.
 The plot also supposedly took effect in 1792 while Marie Antoinette was imprisoned at the Temple.